fabio-miguel/chat-nodejs-app-networking/README.md

 ### Solution

 The solution provided in the code of this repository was to keep track of all the client connections that you have in your application by creating an array.
-When we get a new client connection / socket, we simply write their data to all the other sockets, using the map method to iterate the over the stored sockets in an array, so they receive it and then push the new socket into the array.
+When we get a new client connection / socket, we simply write their data to all the other sockets, using the map method to iterate over the stored sockets in an array, so they receive it and then push the new socket into the array.
 Remember, socket is equivalent as saying "client connection."

 ### Reflective Issues / Improvements